HTML <object> tag

 The following sections contain information about this tag, including an example of it in use, as well as related attributes and browser compatibility.

-Tip: The <param> tag may be used to pass parameters to a plugin that has been embedded using the <object> tag.
+The <param> tag may be used to pass parameters to a plugin that is embedded using the <object> tag.

 Example of <object> code